Spatial Systems

 Placement allows full access to the board, and it doesn't require (often complex) movement or range rules.
 The shapes and spatial relationships formed by these pieces can be made to matter, and can be the core of the game.
 Fitting jigsaw pieces together can be fun.

-There are some great medium-light games that combine object-placement on a small 2D board, with a simple scoring system.
+There are some great medium-light games that combine object placement with a simple scoring system.

 2D placement is also a kind of accumulation, which is good for games.